 How a morning routine can help you have a productive day

-Waking up and 5 am every day for two hours of jogging, yoga, workout, mediation and visualisation?
+Waking up at 5 am every day for two hours of jogging, yoga, workout, mediation and visualisation?

 No, thank you.